A PHOENIX ARISES ON THE NEW SILK ROAD

-Lanzhou’s claim to fame dates back ages when it was the first major Chinese city that you entered when arriving as a merchant from West and Central Asia.
-It was dubbed the „Golden City“ where you could cross the Yellow River and continue the journey to the cosmopolitan capital Chang’an (at Xi’an).
+Lanzhou’s claim to fame dates back to the ages of the ancient Silk Road when it was the first major Chinese city that you entered when arriving as a merchant from West and Central Asia.
+Lanzhou was dubbed the „Golden City“ where you could cross the Yellow River and continue the journey to the cosmopolitan capital Chang’an (at Xi’an).
 Much later, under Mao Zedong, when inland heavy industry was perceived to be the embodiment of communal wealth, the city seemed well-prepared for the future.
 However, its advantages soon ended (quite ironically) when China again opened up to the world, and the coastal areas turned into the big winners.
 Many locals hoped that Lanzhou would rise again when Hu Jintao and Wen Jiabao came to power, but Lanzhou kept lagging behind and Gansu province economically even lost ground to the other provinces of the region.
-But finally, at the end of their term, the leading men in Zhongnanhai made Lanzhou the focal point of the Go West initiative: The fifth New Area of China (the first in the northwest), was created, granting much symbolic weight to Lanzhou and moving it to the forefront of China’s development agenda.
+But finally, at the end of their term, the leading men in Zhongnanhai made Lanzhou the focal point of the Go West initiative: The fifth New Area of China (the first in the country’s northwest), was created, granting much symbolic weight to Lanzhou and moving it to the forefront of China’s development agenda.

-The capital of Gansu province is the only major city with its center directly seated on the Yellow River.
-It is embedded in a picturesque way between steep loess hills and traversed by the upper reaches of the silt-laden stream.
-With an altitude of 1.600 m above sea level, it is one of China’s most high-lying metropolises.
+The capital of Gansu province is embedded between steep loess hills and traversed by the upper Yellow River.
+It is the only major city with its center directly situated on the country’s second largest, silt-laden stream.
+Furthermore, with an altitude of 1.600 m above sea level, it is one of the highest-situated capital cities in the country.
 The four urban districts, with a total of 2.2 million citizens, are stretching alongside the river bank and are separated from each other by water or mountains.
 It is expected that the population will increase dramatically over the coming years.
 Chengguan district is the vibrant, already well-developed city center; Qilihe is a dynamic but less developed district; and Anning and Xigu are currently experiencing remarkable infrastructural build-up of residential areas.
-There is quite a lot of talking in the internet about the bad air quality in Lanzhou, but the air in Beijing or other big cities in the north is not (much) better, and there has been quite some effort to decrease industrial emissions in Lanzhou.
+There is quite a lot of talking in the internet about the bad air quality in Lanzhou, but the air in Beijing or other big cities in the north is not (much) better, and there has been quite some effort to decrease industrial emissions.

-Lanzhou offers an attractive combination of advantageous incentives while there is an enormous political drive to create another big success story.
+Why should your company consider to invest in Lanzhou?
+You may say you have a lot of choices where to go elsewhere in China.
+The country is like a continent in its dimensions.
+The answer is that here is a combination of new advantageous incentives and a potentially great future.
 This city is at a development level other provincial capitals have already surpassed, and at the same time it is the center of one of China’s big political and geographical regions.
 Inland transportation has improved and will improve further.
-The low labor and generally low production costs are very favorable.
-As Lanzhou is a regional education center, there should be no lack of high-level talent and educated workers for businesses that invest early on.
-The fast infrastructural development does not just reflect Lanzhou’s commitment, but above all it shows the Chinese government’s intention.
+The low labor and production costs are very favorable.
+As Lanzhou is a regional education center, there should be no lack of high-level talent and educated workers for businesses who invest early on.
+The fast infrastructural development does not just reflect Lanzhou’s commitment, but above all it shows the Chinese central government’s intention.